 Walter's career in food began as a teenager, initially cooking helped pay for his philosophy degree, then grew into a passion that led him to fine dining.
 The thrill and adrenaline of cooking on the line got Walter hooked.
 But as he grew into a chef, nurturing talent became his favorite aspect.
 He's excited to bring his experience and skill to La Cocina.

-+ Karen Garcia, Incubator Program Coordinator
++ Karen Garcia, Incubator Program Manager

 contact: karen@lacocinasf.org